Cuba – known for its cigars, rum & music.

 However, for some, getting a Cuban SIM card is not an option.

 For example, your device may be SIM-locked, meaning that you cannot use any other SIM card other than the SIM card provided by your mobile operator.

 There are other ways to stay online while in Cuba, but they may not be cheap.

-However, these methods may be more expensive than getting a SIM card from the local mobile operators.
+However, these methods may be more expensive than getting a SIM card from the local mobile operator.